Reading: Applied Part 2. Specification Defect Diagnostics

 then: { escalation: critical_phone }

-Problem: the defect sits in a comment.
-Linter and JSON Schema do not check it, and Qwen Code may read # TODO but is not obligated to treat a comment as an executable contract.
-Therefore the conflict remains outside formal verification.
+Problem: the defect is hiding in a comment.
+The linter and JSON Schema do not check it, and Qwen Code may read # TODO but is not required to treat the comment as an executable contract.
+So the conflict will remain outside the formal check.

 Good: